Ujjalt/ujjaltimshina/_miscellaneous/test.md

   <p>
-    In the middle of the semester, this remains one of my most valuable pictures with Dr. Subhajit Ghosechowdhury — an inspiring mathematician and one of the most remarkable teachers I have met so far.
+    In the middle of the semester, this remains one of my most valuable pictures with Dr. Subhajit Ghosechowdhury, an inspiring mathematician and one of the most remarkable teachers I have met so far.
 His simplicity of life is something that continually inspires me.
     <br><br>
-    We spent some time together over Middle Eastern food — Shawarma and Falafel — a small but memorable break from mathematics.
+    We spent some time together over Middle Eastern food Shawarma and Falafel — a small but memorable break from mathematics.
 We have now moved on to a second course on RKHS after Functional Analysis offered last year.
     <br><br>